concord-consortium/Geniverse-SproutCore/README.md

 ### Installing SproutCore

 This project uses the `SproutCore 1.4.5` gem.
+Installing SproutCore is sufficient to support basic development and testing.

 To install the sproutcore gem:
 ```